survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 An alternative way to consume a library is to point at it directly in *package.json*.
 In that case, you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
 This can be useful, especially if you need to hack around something and cannot wait for a fix.

 T> If you want to see what files will be published to npm, consider using a tool known as [irish-pub](https://www.npmjs.com/package/irish-pub).
 It will give you a listing to review.
+You can also use [publish-diff](https://www.npmjs.com/package/publish-diff) to get a better of the changes that are going to be published.

 ### Bumping a Version